Book: Witches, Sluts, Feminists, Kristen Sollee

 Even so, Sollee’s examination of the appeal of embracing stigmatized words, thoughts, imagery, and identities and then using the power of those taboos to your own advantage is a magnificent example for Modern Satanists.

-Formal, organized Satanism in America and San Francisco still has a weird film of machismo layered on it thanks to the lingering ghost of old Anton LaVey, but “Witches, Sluts, Satanists” illustrates the diversity and utility of the historical association of devilry with femininity.
+Formal, organized Satanism in America and San Francisco still has a weird film of machismo layered on it thanks to the lingering ghost of old Anton LaVey, but “Witches, Sluts, Feminists” illustrates the diversity and utility of the historical association of devilry with femininity.